Aider-AI/aider/docs/instructions.md

 </div>

 GPT correctly used `httpx` and provided type hints.
-See below for the transcript of this same chat *without* using `INSTRUCTIONS.md`.
+See below for the transcript of this same coding task conducted *without* using `INSTRUCTIONS.md`.
 In this case, GPT used `requests` and skipped types, which is perhaps more typical in small python scripts.